superflexible/TGPuttyLib/README.md

 # TGPuttyLib
 A dynamic link library with Delphi and C++ bindings based on PuTTY

-The new TGPuttyLib SFTP Library is a DLL conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.
+The new TGPuttyLib SFTP Library is a DLL/.so conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.

 It allows developers to transfer files with the highest possible transfer rates (over 100MB/sec).
 The rates are higher than with any other known library.